 - Cut the dough into shapes using cookie cutters

-- Bake on a baking tray lined with baking paper or non stick mat for 8-10 minutes
+- Bake on a cookie sheet lined with parchment paper or a non-stick mat for 8-10 minutes, until pale gold.

 - Add the milk to the icing sugar ½ teaspoon at a time, until you reach the desired thickness.
 Thicker for borders, thinner to 'flood-fill'

 - Add the food colouring 1 drop at a time, until you reach the desired colour

 Spoon the icing mixture into a piping bag.
 If you don't have a piping bag, use a zip-lock plastic bag and cut the very tip of the corner off, start small and if you need to cut off more you can.